georgepapagapitos/plex-picker/README.md

-Here’s an improved version of your README for the Plex Picker project.
-It adds clarity, structure, and some additional information to help users understand and get started with the project more easily.

----

 # Plex Picker

 Plex Picker is a Django-based web application that helps users randomly select movies from their Plex library.